torch-core/tep-vault-standard/TEPs-Vault.md

-# TEPs-4626: Tokenized Vaults Standard for TON Blockchain
+# TEP-4626: Tokenized Vaults Standard for TON Blockchain

 **Status**: Draft
 **Type**: Application
 **Author**: [@throwunless]
 **Created**: 2025-08-04
-**Requires**: TEPs-74, TEPs-64
+**Requires**: TEP-74, TEP-64

 ## Summary

-This proposal defines a standardized API for tokenized vaults on the TON blockchain, built upon the `TEPs-74` Jetton standard.
-It adheres to the design principles of `ERC-4626`, adapted for TON’s unique features and Jetton framework, offering core functionalities such as deposit, withdrawal, and conversion rate queries.
-It introduces a standardized cross-protocol communication interface with unified notification mechanisms for operation results and callbacks.
-The standard aims to enhance composability and interoperability in TON’s DeFi ecosystem, enabling developers to build consistent and efficient vault logic, leveraging TON’s strengths to foster innovation and growth in decentralized finance.
-Readers are recommended to review the `ERC-4626` standard (see [EIP-4626](https://eips.ethereum.org/EIPS/eip-4626)) for a deeper understanding of the design background.
+This proposal defines a standardized API for tokenized vaults on the TON blockchain, built upon the [TEPs-74 Jetton standard](https://github.com/ton-blockchain/TEPs/blob/master/text/0074-jettons-standard.md).
+It adheres to the design principles of ERC-4626, adapted for TON’s unique features and Jetton framework.

+The standard offers core functionalities such as **deposit, withdrawal, and conversion rate queries**.
+It also introduces a standardized **cross-protocol communication interface** with unified notification mechanisms for operation results and callbacks.

+The goal is to enhance **composability and interoperability** in TON’s DeFi ecosystem, enabling developers to build consistent and efficient vault logic.
+By leveraging TON’s strengths, this standard aims to foster innovation and growth in decentralized finance.

+Readers are recommended to review the ERC-4626 standard (see EIP-4626) for a deeper understanding of the design background.

 ## Motivation